munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 Her preferred main weapons are Schmidt Machine Pistol.
 Actually, the main weapon used in the database is the Ingram MAC-10.
 She will take it if she finds the weapon.

-Her voice pitch is 111 which means her voice has a higher pitch.
+Her voice pitch is 111, slightly higher than the basic voice.

-### Arisa
+#### Arisa
 <Table border="1">
 <Tbody align="center">
 <Tr>